LX3JL/xlxd/README.md

 for the D-Star Network.
 The sources are published under GPL Licenses.

+# Supported Protocols since XLX v 2.5.x

+- In D-Star, Icom-G3Terminal, DExtra, DPLus and DCS
+- In DMR, DMRPlus (dongle) and DMRMmdvm
+- In C4FM, YSF, Wires-X and IRMS
+- XLX Interlink protocol

 # Usage

 The packages which are described in this document are designed to install server